MarceloHOPV/retail-product-datasets/.github/PULL_REQUEST_TEMPLATE.md

-### Descrição da Contribuição
+### Contribution Description

-Por favor, preencha as informações abaixo:
+Please fill in the information below:

-1. Nome do dataset:
+1. Dataset Name:
-2. Link para o dataset:
+2. Dataset Link:
-3. Classes contidas no dataset:
+3. Classes included in the dataset:
-4. Observações (opcional):
+4. Notes (optional):

 ### Checklist

-- [ ] Verifiquei se o link está acessível.
+- [ ] I have verified that the link is accessible.
-- [ ] O dataset é relevante para visão computacional.
+- [ ] The dataset is relevant to computer vision.
-- [ ] Segui o formato do arquivo `datasets.txt`.
+- [ ] I followed the format of the `datasets.txt` file.

-### Exemplo no arquivo `datasets.txt`
+### Example in the `datasets.txt` file